BigPolarBear1/factorization/README.md

 Update: Still missing something.
 I need to be able to calculate the correct "d" value in psieve_factor().
 Let me change my PoC to also use different "k" (as in ax^2-Nk) values in my SIQS logic.
 Make sure k is prime... then try and do calculations in its finite field.
 That might flatten those k solutions out..

+Update: Oh wait.. maybe rather then d.. it's the "k" that I need to multiply... wait a minute.. ergh.
+God damnit.
+Seeing something.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>